 But Cambodia is becoming popular with cannabis connoisseurs because of “happy pizza”.
 It’s a popular pizza in the country that contains cannabis.
 A lot of tourists have been flocking the country excited to try this unique cannabis culture.

 This is the first country to legalize the sale and consumption of marijuana in 2014.
 Production of marijuana is also legal and you are allowed to buy up to 40 grams from approved pharmacies.
 But you need to be registered in order to buy so that the government can track your purchase record.

 Canadians are very progressive in treating cannabis.
-Medical marijuana has been legal for more than 16 years and the government is striving to legalize it altogether soon.
+Medical marijuana has been legal for more than 16 years and the government is striving to legalize it all together soon.
 If everything falls into place, it will be the first industrialized nation where cannabis is legal throughout.

 Cannabis has become a legitimate business that some medical marijuana growers even take their business public on the Stock Exchange to generate capital.

 The United States.